cb-technologists/blog/content/posts/cjd-casc.md

 author:
   name: "Matt Elgin"
 title: "Self-Updating Jenkins: GitOps for Jenkins Configuration"
-date: 2019-07-01T17:00:00-04:00
+date: 2019-07-03T17:00:00-04:00
 showDate: true
-draft: true
+draft: false
-tags: ["jenkins","cloudbees jenkins distribution","gitops","kubernetes","kaniko","docker","cert-manager"]
+tags: ["jenkins","cloudbees jenkins distribution","gitops","kubernetes","kaniko","docker","cert-manager","google cloud platform"]
 ---

-In this blog post, we'll walk through creating a self-updating instance of [CloudBees Jenkins Distribution](https://www.cloudbees.com/products/cloudbees-jenkins-distribution) fully configured-as-code stored in a Git repository.
+In this blog post, we'll walk through creating a self-updating instance of the [CloudBees Jenkins Distribution](https://www.cloudbees.com/products/cloudbees-jenkins-distribution), with all configuration stored as code in a GitHub repository.

-We'll deploy the CJD master as a StatefulSet in a Kubernetes cluster, configure the master using the [Jenkins Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin), and set up a TLS certificate through [cert-manager](https://github.com/jetstack/cert-manager).
+We'll deploy the CJD master as a `StatefulSet` in a Kubernetes cluster, configure the master using the [Jenkins Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin), and set up a TLS certificate through [cert-manager](https://github.com/jetstack/cert-manager).
 Finally, we'll seed a Pipeline job that updates the master upon commit to the [Git repository](https://github.com/cb-technologists/cjd-casc) that contains the configuration - enabling GitOps for Jenkins itself.

 ## Deploying CloudBees Jenkins Distribution in Kubernetes
 First, we'll need to deploy a Jenkins instance into a Kubernetes cluster.
 In this case, we'll use [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) to deploy a containerized version of CJD.
 To provision a cluster, we'll follow the Google Cloud documentation [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster). (**Note:** this blog post assumes prior installation of and basic familiarity with using `kubectl` to interact with a Kubernetes cluster.)

-Once the cluster has been provisioned and `kubectl` has been configured, we'll create a dedicated namespace for our CJD resources and update our `kubectl config` to use it by default:
+Once the cluster has been provisioned and `kubectl` has been configured, we'll create a dedicated `namespace` for our CJD resources and update our `kubectl config` to use it by default:

 ```bash
 kubectl create namespace cjd